Skip to Content Skip to Navigation

 Brian Groder

 One of my favorite musicians.
-After years of playing the New York scene and working with Cecil Taylor and many others, Brian is getting some great press for his new CD featuring Sam Rivers, "Torque".
-Lots of good music here.
+After years of playing the New York scene and working with Cecil Taylor and many others, Brian is getting some great press for his CD featuring Sam Rivers, "Torque", and for his recent collaborations with some of the best musicians in NYC.
+Lots of good music and transcriptions here.

 Tom Giacabetti

-Philadelphia guitarist extraordinaire, the best sight reader I know, playing a wide range of styles and a wide range of stringed things.
-Plus he's soulful!
+We lost a giant on the Philadelphia scene back in 2015, the best sight reader I knew, playing a wide range of styles and a wide range of stringed things.
+Plus he was soulful, funny, and wise!
+Check out his web page to see what you may have missed.

 Steve Beskrone